fbpx

 The good news is that working memory can be improved with practice, boosting scores in general problem-solving ability and fluid intelligence.
 Fluid intelligence is the ability to solve new problems, use logic in new situations, and identify patterns.
 In contrast, crystallized intelligence is the ability to use learned knowledge and experience (Jaeggi et al., 2008).

-When doing cognitive skills training, it is essential to note that such training should be multi-cognitive.
-In physical training, a balanced workout is vital as overtraining one part of the body can cause deformity, such as Popeye syndrome when overtraining the biceps.
 The brain is no different.
 For example, in Maguire et al.’s experiment with London taxi drivers, growth in the posterior hippocampi seems to have come at a cost, as they had reduced anterior hippocampal gray matter volume compared with bus drivers, with anterior volume decreasing with more navigation experience (Maguire et al., 2006).

 One should also consider the role of mutualism.
 A mutualistic view suggests that cognitive abilities mutually facilitate growth.
 For example, better reasoning skills allow individuals to improve their vocabulary more quickly, and better vocabulary is associated with faster improvement in reasoning ability (Kievit et al., 2017).